 Decide if the Money Is Worth It.

-Truck drivers are paid well for their time.
+Truck drivers receive good pay for the demanding work and long hours.
 With the right CDL endorsements, the right routes, and the right freight, a trucker can earn close to six figures easily.

 - How important is it to have a presence at home?